top of page

 HCA Graduate Health Coach, Caroline

-The book Atomic Habits has changed the way I look at self-development and growth as it’s the first book that I’ve read that champions the power of tiny gains!
+The book Atomic Habits by James Clear has changed the way I look at self-development and growth as it’s the first book that I’ve read that champions the power of tiny gains!

 In a world where we are often taught to aim high and make big changes, author James Clear teaches us that many small improvements in many areas of our lives not only add up to big changes over time (in fact, circa 38% in a year) but are also much more sustainable.